hassanshakil12/hassanshakil12/README.md

 - 👋 Hi, I’m Muhammad Hassan
-- 👀 I’m interested in Python development
+- 👀 I’m interested in everything
-- 🌱 I’m currently learning BS-Software Engineering
+- 🌱 I’m currently an Undergraduate
-- 💞️ I’m looking to collaborate on Python projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me hassanshakil12@gmail.com

 <!---